 A four-star general had asked the then-vice president to travel to Kunar province in Afghanistan, a dangerous foray into “godforsaken country” to recognize the remarkable heroism of a Navy captain.

 Some told him it was too risky, but Biden said he brushed off their concerns.
 “We can lose a vice president,” he said.
 “We can’t lose many more of these kids.
-Not a joke.”take our poll - story continues below
+Not a joke.”

 The Navy captain, Biden recalled Friday night, had rappelled down a 60-foot ravine under fire and retrieved the body of an American comrade, carrying him on his back.
 Now the general wanted Biden to pin a Silver Star on the American hero who, despite his bravery, felt like a failure.

 “He said, ‘Sir, I don’t want the damn thing!’”
 Biden said, his jaw clenched and his voice rising to a shout. “’Do not pin it on me, Sir!
 Please, Sir.
 Do not do that!
 He died.
 He died!’”

 “This is the God’s truth,” Biden said while telling the story, adding a strange promise: “My word as a Biden.”

 God’s truth?
 His word as Biden?
 Well, now you know what Biden’s word is worth.

 According to the Washington Post, which broke the story almost every detail of Biden’s tale was wrong.
 Either accidentally or on purpose, the SCHMOTUS took a few real events a jumbled and mixed them up and came up with a beautiful but fake story.